ntandat64dev/library-management-fastapi/README.md

-# book-management-fastapi
+# Library Management FastAPI
-API for managing books in a library.
+FastAPI application for managing books in a library.